PacktPublishing/Azure-Serverless-Computing-Cookbook-Second-Edition-Java/README.md

 17. Your function project will now initialise and open in the explorer.
 All the required configuration files are automatically created.
 In addition to your **RegisterUser.java**, a default called **Function.java** will also have been created; you are free to delete that source file and any test source files related to it.

 ### Deploying your first project
-1. In the Azure Functions explorer in Visual Studio Code, click the "Deploy to Function App…" icon (The first time you do this you will need to login to Azure)
+1. In the Azure Functions explorer in Visual Studio Code, click the "**Deploy to Function App…**" icon (The first time you do this you will need to login to Azure)
 2. Select the Azure subscription you wish to deploy to
-3. Click "Create New Function App" or select an existing Azure Function App (if selecting an existing app, you can ignore the following steps)
+3. Click "**Create New Function App**" or select an existing Azure Function App (if selecting an existing app, you can ignore the following steps)
 4. Enter a globally unique name for your function app
-5. Click "Create new resource group"
+5. Click "**Create new resource group**"
 6. Enter a name for your resource group
-7. Click "Create new storage account"
+7. Click "**Create new storage account**"
 8. Enter a name for your storage account
 9. Select a region to deploy into